^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Treatment of hemolytic-uremic syndrome depends on the period of the disease and the severity of kidney damage.
+Treatment of hemolytic uremic syndrome depends on the period of the disease and the severity of kidney damage.

-• Treatment during the anuria period includes methods of extrarenal detoxification, substitution therapy (antianemic) and symptomatic therapy.
+• Treatment during anuria includes methods of extrarenal detoxification, replacement (antianemic) and symptomatic therapy.

-• Treatment in the polyuric phase.
+• Treatment during the polyuric phase.

-Antioxidant therapy with vitamin E.
+Antioxidant therapy with vitamin E is indicated.

 Forecast